Join the race to make the world a greener place.

 Bike Valet Transportation initiative:

-We were proud to offer this service during Grandma’s Marathon Weekend this year!
+We were proud to offer this service during Grandma’s Marathon Weekend!
 The complimentary bicycle valet services for attendees and guests helped promote active transportation!
 A Bike Valet is temporary secure bike parking and helps make community events into a bikeable destinations.
-Just like a coat-check, we’ll tag your bike and provide you with a claim stub.
+Similar to a coat-check, we’ll tag your bike and provide you with a claim stub.

 Green Team initiative: